 Persian could damm well take her cat pillow at the foot of the bed, and like it.

 To be... completely fair... the "vampire book" seemed to have been started back when cameras weren't a thing.
 It was done backwards.
-Starting in near pre-history, and became more modern as it went.
-Pages had been added in, though how Giovanni had no clue.
+Starting in near pre-history, it became more modern as it went.
+Pages had been added in, though how, Giovanni had no clue.

-The artist hired for the first few generations of Sakaki had taken the idea of somber and monochrome to whole new levels.
-And the Sakaki's within seemed to have an unhealthy obsession with dark colors.
+The artist hired for the first few generations of Sakaki's had taken the idea of somber and monochrome to whole new levels.
+And the Sakakis within seemed to have an unhealthy obsession with dark colors.

 "Seriously," Grace drawled, "why does everyone look like a vampire?"